amaurote/NodeGraphControl/README.md

 # NodeGraphControl

-NodeGraphControl is .NET library which provides a component for node-based user interface.
+NodeGraphControl is .NET library that provides a component for node-based user interface.
 Custom nodes can be created easily by extending AbstractNode class and added to context of the component.

 ![Screenshot of sample use of NodeGraphControl](res/sample_use.PNG)